Seacurus Daily: Top Ten Maritime News Stories 24/11/2017

 10. Huge New Diamond Ship

-Anglo Americans diamond unit De Beers is planning what it says will be the largest diamond mining vessel ever built.
+Anglo American’s diamond unit De Beers is planning what it says will be the largest diamond mining vessel ever built.
 "Deb marine Namibia", a 50/50 joint venture between the Namibian Government and De Beers Group, has announced a Memorandum

 of Understanding with Norwegian shipbuilder Kleven for the construction of 176-meter custom-built diamond mining vessel.
-The new vessel will cost around $142 million and will begin operations in 2021.

 https://goo.gl/QwTH56